 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that work crew dispatchers - a group that included HVAC dispatchers but excluded police and fire dispatchers - earned an average salary of $40,210 as of May 2015.
-Employment of these dispatchers is expected to increase by 4% during the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics (BLS) reported that work crew dispatchers - a group that included HVAC dispatchers but excluded police and fire dispatchers - earned an average salary of $42,940 as of May 2018.
+Employment of these dispatchers is expected not to increase during the 2018-2028 decade.

 Training and Preparation Requirements